 History Of Rummy

-It seems there is no clear cut version of where the game of RUMMY originated.
+A deeper dive into rummy history shows there is no clear cut version of where the game of rummy originated.
 Some say Spain, some say Mexico, or Romania, and some believe it was in China.
 What is known, is that it is the third most popular game played all over the world today.

 RUMMY has had a number of names in its relatively short history ( believed to have originated sometime in the 18th century ), such as Whiskey Poker, Conquian, Coon Can, khanhoo, but when the game was exported to Britain it was called Rum ( English slang for odd or queer ).
 The name stuck, and when it went back to the USA it became known as RUMMY.